Dracul by Dacre Stoker & J.D. Barker (spoiler free).

 The book is interwoven with chapters written in the present tense that are masterfully executed and really do add to the mounting tension building up in the story.

 Even when it’s all over and done we are gifted an additional ten pages of the author’s notes which detail some of the writings from Bram’s original manuscript.

-Due to the recent murders by Jack the Ripper at the time, Stoker’s editor requested this be changed and subsequently the first one-hundred pages were removed and it became the novel that so many of us have read.
+Unbeknownst to myself (prior to reading Dracul) was that Bram Stoker had intended to publish Dracula as a story that was entirely true.
+But due to the recent murders by Jack the Ripper at the time, Stoker’s editor requested this be changed.
+Subsequently, the first one-hundred pages were removed before it was published and thus it became the classic immortal novel that so many people love, even to this day.